PAST2212/zonethreat/README.md

 The advantage is to scan millions over millions of currently registered domains for one specific TLD at a time (e.g. .com / .net / .info, etc.) to find **brand impersonations** or other **close cousins of confusingly similar looking domains**.

 ![image](https://user-images.githubusercontent.com/124390875/219959254-7ad12944-f42f-4b2e-95e7-ca2741927d04.png)
-Here i scan for example all currently 9.757.861 .info Domains for brand or phishing domains
+Here i scan as an example all currently registered 9.757.861 .info Domains for brand or phishing domains.
+Please keep in mind that one scan operation could take several hours.

 **Necessery Condition:**
-Create a free account at https://czds.icann.org/home and request free access to the relevant TLDs / Domain Zone Files you want to scan (.com / .org / .net , etc.)
+- Create a free account at https://czds.icann.org/home and request free access to the relevant TLDs / Domain Zone Files you want to scan (.com / .org / .net , etc.)

 **You can recognize:**
 - combo squatting (e.g. amazon-shop.com),